 Shop figures to June 21: Income £34,705 since opening in September 2018 with 10,892 customers.

-Recycling Dev Officer report
+Recycling Development Officer report

 Peter reported back on visits to the Fetlar Campervan site and the Nesting Scrapstore.
-Fetlar had recently concluded their project and were now up and running; Nesting were open but had further development plans and are at least 6 months ahead of us.
+Fetlar had recently concluded their project and was now up and running; Nesting was open but had further development plans and is at least 6 months ahead of us.

 In Nesting, trustees were looking at small grants to keep the project going before applying for bigger construction grants.
 They may need more architectural work before going for full Planning Permission.